mumtahena/Transcriptomics_data_model/README.md

 # Transcriptomics_data_model
-This repository has an XSD model for representing transcriptomics data to retain interoperability and computable meaning.
+This repository includes an XSD model for representing transcriptomics data to retain interoperability and computable meaning and an XML instance of the transcriptomics de-identified data for a patient.

 # Acknowledements
-Bret Heale, PhD
+* Bret Heale, PhD
-Aly Khalifa
+* Aly Khalifa
-Guilherme Del Fiol, MD, PhD
+* Guilherme Del Fiol, MD, PhD

 # Contacts
 For any questions, please email